NathanKr/simple-github-actions-ci-cd-pipline/README.md

 </ul>

 <h2>Future work</h2>
-Try to make a generic workflow : may be put operations is bash scripts
+Try to make a generic workflow : may be put operations in bash scripts

 <h2>References</h2>
 <ol>